heb12/heb12-electron/README.md

 Packages for easy installation are available on the [releases page](https://github.com/heb12/heb12/releases).

 ## Contributing
-Feel free to make changes to program and then make a pull request to have them implimented into the main project.
+Feel free to make changes to program and then make a pull request to have them implemented into the main project.

 Please open an issue first to make sure that we are looking for that kind of contribution.